babynus/projeqtor/projeqtor/docs/user/AccessRights.rst

 .. rubric:: Section: Specific update rights

 * Defines for each profile the ability to force delete items.
+* Defines for each profile the ability to force close items.
 * Defines for each profile the ability to update creation information.
+* Defines for each profile the ability to mention or not the components on a ticket.

+.. rubric:: Section: Limit visibilty to resources

+* By profil, allows to restrict or not the number of resources displayed, by organizations or own team, on resource lists .
+* By profil, allows to restrict or not the number of resources displayed, by organizations or own team, on resource screen .

+.. rubric:: Section: Limit visibility to organizations

+* By profil, allows to restrict or not the number of organizations displayed, by organizations or own organization, on organization lists .
+* By profil, allows to restrict or not the number of organizations displayed, by organizations or own organization, on organization screen .

 .. raw:: latex